See

 Transduction of the HPV16 E6 gene into post-selection p16(-) HMEC produces common immortalization following crisis, bypassing conversion.
 These cells are not routinely distributed but can be made available.

-distribution but can be made available on a collaborative basis upon request.
+These lines can be made available on a collaborative basis upon request.

-Pre-stasis 184F growing in M85 were transduced with shRNA to p16, then c-myc, quickly producing increased telomerase activity and uniform immortalization, with no CGH changes.
+Pre-stasis 184F growing in M85, and pre-stasis 184D, 240LB, 122L, and 805P growing in M87A+X, were transduced with shRNA to p16, then c-myc, producing increased telomerase activity and uniform immortalization.

 184DTERT